Guild of One-Name Studies

 Carpenter in other languages

-* Mac an tSaoir - Irish for "son of the descendants of the workman", anglicized as MacIntyre or Macintyre, Carpenter (particularly in and around Dublin), and other related names, sometimes incorrectly as Freeman.(5)
+* Mac an tSaoir - Irish for "son of the carpenter" (aka wood wright or workman of wood), anglicized as MacIntyre or Macintyre, Carpenter (particularly in and around Dublin), and other related names, sometimes incorrectly as Freeman.(5)

 * Ács - Carpenter in Hungarian.